 What is heat exhaustion?

 As your body tires and runs out of fluids, heat exhaustion sets in.
 Heat exhaustion usually doesn’t require medical treatment, but it’s still serious because it’s a precursor to heat stroke.
-If you or a loved one start to experience any of the following symptoms, get out of the heat right away:
+If you or a loved one starts to experience any of the following symptoms, get out of the heat right away:

 - Muscle cramps